testillano/h2agent/README.md

 - globalVar.`<id>`: general purpose global variable (readable from any provision).
 Cannot refer json objects.
 This source variable identifier **admits variables substitution**.
 Global variables are useful to store dynamic information to be used in a different provision instance.
 For example you could split a request `URI` in the form `/update/<id>/<timestamp>` and store a variable with the name `<id>` and value `<timestamp>`.
 That variable could be queried later just providing `<id>` which is probably enough in such context.
 Thus, we could parse other provisions (access to events addressed with dynamic elements), simulate advanced behaviors, or just parse mock invariant globals over configured provisions (although this seems to be less efficient than hard-coding them, it is true that it drives provisions adaptation "on the fly" if you update such globals when needed).

 - value.`<value>`: free string value.
 Even convertible types are allowed, for example: integer string, unsigned integer string, float number string, boolean string (true if non-empty string), will be converted to the target type.
 Empty value is allowed, for example, to set an empty string, just type: `"value."`.
 This source value **admits variables substitution**.
+Also, special characters are allowed ('\n', '\t', etc.).

 - event.`<var id prefix>`: access server context indexed by request *method*, *URI* and requests *number* given by event variable prefix identifier in such a way that three general purpose variables must be available, as well as a fourth one  which will be the `json` path within the resulting selection.
 The names to store all the information are composed by the variable prefix name and the following four suffixes: